 To learn that it is okay to just be you.

 Establishing new behaviors doesn't happen in one night.
 To heal, spend time meditating every single day to record over those negative messages.
+Repetition rewires the brain.
 Give yourself the love the little you needed.
-Practice speaking up for yourself in a calm clear manner.
+Practice speaking up for yourself in a calm, clear manner.
 Be honest about who you are, and who you are not.
 Spend time with yourself to know yourself.
 Surround yourself with people who accept you for you.
 Learn how to address conflict effectively.
 Forgive yourself for the errors you've made through codependency.
 Forgive your family (forgiveness doesn't mean its okay, it just sets you free from the pain having power over you).
-Replace every negative belief with good positive thoughts about yourself, life, love, and others.
+Replace every negative belief with beneficial, positive beliefs about yourself, life, love, and others.
 Apply those thoughts to your behaviors and daily life.
 Join support groups.
 Read self help books.
-Get a coach or counselor to support you through your journey.
-Set boundaries or remove toxic people and relationships who contradict your growth.
+Get a certified life-coach and licensed therapist to support you through your journey.
+Remove or limit people and relationships who contradict your growth.
 Reparent yourself.
 Give 110% to healing so you can live the life you deserve and desire.

 At first, it felt uneasy.
-I wasn't use to be direct.
+I wasn't use to being direct.
 But I was determined to break this cycle.
 I was determined to stop putting everyone else's needs before my own.

 So, I started speaking up from myself.
 I wasn't afraid of addressing conflict anymore.
 I began making my presence known.
-I nurtured myself with compassion, positive beliefs, accountability, self love, and self care.
-I stopped ignoring red flags when dating.
+I nurtured myself with loving self-compassion, positive beliefs, accountability, self-love, and self-care.
+I stopped ignoring red flags while dating, in friendships, and circumstances.
 I became transparent about who I was and who I was not.
-I stopped participating in that broken cycle with my family.
+I stopped participating in dysfunctional roles with my family.
 I stood my ground with love.
 And guess what?